seungwoochoe/dictionanki/README.md

 # English Anki Flashcard Maker

-### ⚡️ Create your English-English Anki flashcards from Oxford Dictionary in a fast and convinient way
+### ⚡️ Create your English-English Anki flashcards from Oxford Dictionary in a fast and convinient way on macOS

 This code can process data that *Automator "Get Definition of Word" action* retrieves from **Oxford Dictionary of English** or **New Oxford American Dictionary**.